crustio/crust-wiki/docs/validator.md

 > For example, if the validator obtains 900 CRU staking rewards and 100 CRU block generation reward in one era, and if his self-staking accounts for 90% of his total staking(The remaining 10% is contributed by guarantors).
 If the guarantee fee is 95%, then the guarantors finally obtains (900 + 100) * 10% * 95% = 95 CRUs income, and the remaining 905 CRUs belongs to the validator.

-How are the rewards specifically distributed? **First, in Maxwell, each Era (6 hours) will generate a staking reward of 600 CRUs, which gets halved every 90 days.** The income obtained by the validator and candidate is calculated as following steps:
+The income obtained by the validator and candidate is calculated as following steps:

 ```shell
 validator_total_staking_amount = self_staking_amount + guarantee_amount